pch957/btsprice/README.md

 Make sure your cli_wallet is advertising on rpc port entered in cli_wallet object above.

->You are going to make sure this continues to run as a background process even after you logout.
+>Make sure this continues to run as a background process even after you logout.

 ```
 cli_wallet -H 127.0.0.1:8093